The Bon Marché: Origins and establishment

-Initial growth and expansion

 In 1899, at age 40, Edward died of an illness his doctor called phthisis, probably tuberculosis (Phthisis pulmonalis).
 Josephine remarried two years later.
 Her new husband, Frank McDermott, joined her and Rudolph Nordhoff, Edward's brother, in operating The Bon Marché.
 The store entered a period of rapid growth under the management of this trio.
 Sales increased from $338,000 in 1900 to $8 million in 1923.
 The store was enlarged twice at its Second and Pike location, in 1902 and 1911.

+Acquisition by Allied and expansion

 In 1929, The Bon Marché opened at Third and Pine.
 That year, the store was sold to Hahn Stores of Chicago, which was acquired by Allied Stores five years later.
 Both corporations continued to operate the store under its original name.
 In 1937, The Bon Marché opened its first store outside of Washington through a merger of Boise, Idaho-based C.C.
 Anderson's into The Bon Marché by Allied Stores.
 The downtown Boise store remained in operation for more than 70 years, until early 2010, albeit as a Macy's for its final few years.
 The Bon began opening additional stores after World War II.
 In 1949, it provided the anchor store for one of the world's first modern shopping centers, at Northgate Mall.

+In 1978, the company gained nine stores, including rebranding the Allied-owned Missoula Mercantile of Missoula, Montana to Bon-Marché.
+The Missoula store closed as Macy's in 2010.

 By 1986, when Campeau Corporation acquired Allied Stores, the Bon Marché was one of the best-known retailers in the Northwest, with about 40 stores throughout the region.
-In 1978, the company acquired nine stores including Missoula Mercantile of Missoula, Montana.
-The Missoula store closed as Macy's in 2010.

 The Bon also opened and operated three stores in Utah: The largest one was in Ogden, at the Ogden City Mall.
 The second was in Layton Hills Mall in Layton, a bedroom community north of Salt Lake City.
 Third was the smallest store in the entire chain - Logan.
 This store was located in the Cache Valley Mall.
 The stores in Ogden and Logan were sold to Lamonts department stores in 1988 because they weren't performing well for the company.
 Layton's location remained open until 1993, when it was sold to J.C.
 Penney.

+Acquisition by Federated and conversion to Macy's

-After yet another change in corporate ownership in 1990, the Bon ended up in the hands of Federated Department Stores, a Cincinnati-based company which also owns the Macy's and Bloomingdales chains.
+After yet another change in corporate ownership in 1992, the Bon ended up in the hands of Federated Department Stores, a Cincinnati-based company which also owns the Macy's and Bloomingdales chains.
 In 2001, The Bon Marché debuted a prototype store in Helena, Montana.
 The 65000 sqft store featured everything a typical Bon Marché had plus centralized checkouts.